RasenRhino/SimplifiedKleros/report.md

 **Scenarios Verified:**

 - **The "Stale Stake" Bug:** We identified and fixed a logic error where the "total available stake" was not updating dynamically during the juror selection loop.
-In actual kleros , the flow is slightly different as they don't update the total available stake because the token distribution is more sparse.
+In actual Kleros, the flow is slightly different as they don't update the total available stake because the token distribution is more sparse.
 We update the total available stake as it makes implementation easier for us, while making sure juror selection goes as expected.
 We have not yet identified any issues with our slight modification but the jury is still out on that.
+The fix is regression-tested in `testFix_StaleTotalStakeInDrawLoop` and `testFix_CorrectTotalStakeAfterMultipleSelections`.
-- **The "Lazy Juror" Penalty:** We verified that jurors who commit but fail to reveal are penalized, ensuring liveness.
+- **The "Lazy Juror" Penalty:** We verified that jurors who commit but fail to reveal are penalized, ensuring liveness (`testNonRevealerLosesStake`).
-- **Sybil Resistance:** We proved via testing that splitting tokens across multiple addresses yields no mathematical advantage (discussed in the next subsection) in selection probability compared to holding them in a single address.
+- **Sybil Resistance:** We proved via testing that splitting tokens across multiple addresses yields no mathematical advantage (discussed in the next subsection) in selection probability compared to holding them in a single address, using a combination of `testWeightedSelectionFavorsHigherStakes`, `testWeightedSelectionWithMultipleRandomSeeds`, and `testFuzz_WeightedSelectionFavorsHigherStakes`.

 ##### NOTE : Test cases are discussed in more detail in the README.md